 In this guide we'll cover everything you need to know about choosing and applying to a course in Computer Science or IT in Malaysia.

-But first, let's talk about the one question we often get asked: How are these courses different?
+But first, let's address the one question everyone has in mind: How are the courses different?